-We will collect you from the airport or your hotel between 7 am – 8 am on the day of departure, where we will then head to the harbour and transfer to La Galigo, where we will then welcome you onboard.
-Once you have been shown to your rooms, we will have the boat safety briefing and introduce you to the crew.
-Once finished we will grab a small lunch before getting in the water for the first of your check out dives.
-After the dive, we will anchor up and head straight to the southern part of Raja Ampat, which is Misool.
+We will collect you from the airport or your hotel between 7 am – 8 am on the day of departure.
+From the collection point, we will head to the harbour where we will then transfer to La Galigo.
+After a refreshing welcome drink and a safety briefing of our ship, we will aim to anchor up around 10:30 am from the harbour.
+Once finished we will grab a small lunch before getting in the water for your check out dive.
+After the checkout dive, we will anchor up and head straight to the southern part of Raja Ampat, which is Misool.

 Daram is one of the areas less frequented by liveaboards in Misool due to its location in the far east, however, it is home to what many local professionals consider to be one of the finest dive sites in the Misool, ‘Candy store’.
 Not so far from dive one another critically acclaimed site Andiamo, a submerged reef with two islets, and home to amazing fan corals.
 Both aforementioned dive sites can easily be dived twice due to their size and qualities.
 Night diving here is often conducted at un-named slopes or ridges due to the sheer abundance of healthy coral growth and fish populations.

 Day 4 - Jamur Boo - Misool